Utrisoft/MMM-MQTT/README.md

 In order to support multiple instances and multiple servers, the configuration is totally changed!
 Sorry to not be backwards compatible, but I hope this solves some of the issues I have received.

+Added support to icons and may hide labels.

 Please report issues. his is not tested very much.

 ## Screenshot